-In 2013, at the request of Representative Tsongas, the Northeast Region of the National Park Service (NPS) conducted a reconnaissance survey3 of the Nashua, Squannacook, and Nissitissit Rivers to evaluate them as candidates for potential Wild and Scenic River designation and as a step toward a full Wild and Scenic River Study.
-The preliminary findings were that eligibility and suitability criteria were likely and Scenic River Study would be appropriate and productive.
+In 2013, at the request of Representative Tsongas, the Northeast Region of the National Park Service (NPS) conducted a reconnaissance survey of the Nashua, Squannacook, and Nissitissit Rivers to evaluate them as candidates for potential Wild and Scenic River designation and as a step toward a full Wild and Scenic River Study.
+The preliminary findings were that eligibility and suitability criteria were likely to be met, and that a Wild and Scenic River Study would be appropriate and productive.